troglobit/inadyn/README.md

 * <https://lists.debian.org/debian-legal/2004/05/msg00595.html>
 * <https://people.gnome.org/~markmc/openssl-and-the-gpl>

-Inadyn also requires [libConfuse][], as of v2.0, which is available from most UNIX distributions as a pre-built package.
+Inadyn v2.0 and later requires [libConfuse][], which is available from most UNIX distributions as a pre-built package.
 Make sure to install the `-dev` or `-devel` package of libConfuse when building Inadyn.

 Origin & References